yuno-payments/yuno-docs/reference/Yuno API Reference/manage-customers/delete-customer.md

 metadata:
   robots: index
 ---
 You can delete a customer via this API request.
-The only required field is the customer `id`.